A bill to address foreign threats to higher education in the United States.

 Length: 21 pages

-This bill was introduced on May 22, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 22, 2018, in a previous session of Congress, but it did not receive a vote.

 May 22, 2018